JMB_5945

 White Tail Deer

 Historically, deer populations in North America were controlled by natural predators, including cougars, wolves, and Native Americans.
 These predators are no longer present in most areas of the eastern United States.
 Today, deer populations are mostly controlled through regulated hunting.
-Without predation—natural or human—deer have the capacity to rapidly increase to a point where biological parameters of their population may become compromised.
-This is most typically demonstrated by reduced physical condition and subsequent declines in reproduction, recruitment, and survival.
+Without predation—natural or human—deer can rapidly increase to a point where the biological parameters of their population may become compromised.
+This is most typically demonstrated by reduced physical condition and subsequent reproduction, recruitment, and survival declines.

 *Dewees Island has historically harvested fewer deer than recommended by SCDNR, and every effort is made to harvest the weak and unhealthy deer.